 SRGS grammars support the usage of weights to specify the preference of matching a recognition of one response over another.
 For example, if your grammar prompted callers to speak the city from which they are calling, those city names may exist in multiple states, regions, or countries.
 By assigning weights to multiple instances of a word or phrase (token), you are specifying that one of them is more likely to be spoken over another.
-If you do not assign weight values to multiple instances of a word or phrase share the same likelihood of occurrence.
+If you do not assign weight values to multiple instances of a word or phrase of a word or phrase within a rule, all definitions of that word or phrase share the same likelihood of occurrence.